Women in Leadership

 Activate Allies for Women Leaders

 Empower executives, managers, and colleagues to be allies to women.
 DDI’s allyship programs uniquely focus on what allies can do to champion women versus what they cannot do.
-Supporting gender equality is not a favor or kindness toward women, but a necessary step to improve life and work for everyone.
+Supporting gender equality is not a favor toward women, but a necessary step to improve life and work for everyone.